 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 The City of Mequon leases Mequon Nature Preserve’s land and buildings to Mequon Nature Preserve, Inc., a non-profit, tax-exempt, friends group.
-MNP, Inc. manages the restoration of a 438 nature preserve.
+MNP, Inc. manages the restoration of a 444 nature preserve.
 The goal is to return the land to the hardwood forest and wetlands that existed in the early 1800’s.
-In 2004 MNP began with less than 30 acres in a relatively natural state and 1.5 acres of wetlands.
-As of 2016, 178 acres are in active restoration, including 25 acres of wetlands.
-In 2017, MNP will be reclaiming another 72 acres from agriculture (shown in red on map below) and converting it into prairie and wetlands, and eventually hardwood forest.
+In 2004 MNP began with less than 22 acres in a relatively natural state and 3 acres of wetlands.
+As of 2019, 250 acres are in active restoration, including 30 acres of wetlands.
+The property is being converted to a mosaic of prairie and wetlands, and eventually hardwood forest.

 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.

 The City of Mequon has information about removing invasive woody plants on its website in a document entitled “Mequon’s 8 Most Unwanted Woodland Invaders”.
 Mequon Nature Preserve is also listed as a reference and routinely receives phone calls and emails for advice.
 In response, MNP has produced specific informational packets on buckthorn and honeysuckle removal which are freely distributed to any interested individuals.